 "I chose to come to MIPS because of the staff we have and how we put our student's first.
 The MIPS staff works tirelessly to ensure we are doing the most for our students, while they receive a quality education.
 Because of this, each student has a team in their corner-- helping them achieve academic success!"

-Indigo is a recent graduate from Saginaw Valley State University.
+Indigo is a graduate of Saginaw Valley State University.
 She earned her Bachelors in General Studies with triple minors in Music, Musical Theatre, and Black Studies.
 During her time at the university she served many roles, some of them being a Program Coordinator for the Office of Multicultural Student Affairs, a Senior Orientation Leader, and President of the Organization of Black Unity.
 Her favorite part of her position(s) is empowering students to achieve their highest potential, however that may look to them.

 Indigo's passions include community service, the arts, and diversity, equity, and inclusion (DEI) best practices.
 She has served on numerous committees and boards, her most recent appointment being the Saginaw Arts & Enrichment Commission.
 She has also had the opportunity to present and facilitate many conversations regarding DEI and creating better environments for marginalized communities.
 Indigo was recently crowned Miss Saginaw County 2021-22 of the Miss America Organization.
 She will be representing Saginaw in the Miss Michigan competition next June, and is eager to highlight the multiple opportunities Saginaw has to offer.